 - Focusing on positive cash flow

-The Wall Street Journal Article focused on his current personal, business and investment philosophies.
+The Wall Street Journal Article focused on his current personal, business and investment, and wealth-building philosophies.
 Specifically:

 - Running businesses that pour off cash for reinvestment